-Andy Ngô reacts to becoming Antifa target, leaving US: 'Not safe any more for me'
+Andy Ngô reacts to becoming Antifa target, leaving US: 'Not safe anymore for me'

 Ngô left the US earlier this year amid threats of violence and 'an escalation of safety concerns,' he told Fox News